What is Decision Support Software, or a Decision Support System?

 Our solutions replicate your business – visual, animated and configurable so you can test and compare endless scenarios.
 What if we had more assets, what if demand increases, what if this process was faster, what is the effect of variation?
-With a Decision Support System, you are able to make better operational decisions, and faster, that serve the interests of the whole organisation.
+With Decision Support Software, you are able to make better operational decisions, and faster, that serve the interests of the whole organisation.

 Managing Risk, by Balancing Capital, Operations and Outputs

 Most operational or business decisions are a matter of balancing three dimensions:

 Our Decision Support Systems typically include a model of the relationships and behaviours of the system, supporting a wide variety of decisions.
 These models support exploration of different balances between Operations (rules and constraints), Capital (assets) and Outputs (production, quality and reliability).
 The system behaviour is seen with greater clarity and the risk of decisions is reduced.

 Typically, a Decision Support System from InterDynamics comprises some, or all, of the following components: